 3) Use the Glycemic Index when making menus

 The glycemic index measures how slow or fast a carbohydrate-rich food breaks down into sugar and raises blood sugar levels.
 Foods with a low glycemic index break down more slowly and have a more steady impact on blood glucose levels.
 This is important because keeping blood sugar levels stable will help to control hunger and cravings.
 Foods low in the glycemic index are high-fibre whole grains, leafy greens, beans, legumes, berries, apples and sweet potatoes.
 When planning meals opt for high fibre carbohydrates as they tend to be lower in the glycemic index.
 Adding protein and healthy fats to your meal will slow the rate of digestion of carbohydrates, resulting in a lower overall glycemic response and this is a good thing when you’re trying to keep energy levels hight and curb hunger and cravings.
-Eating protein-rich foods also help to raise metabolism so you burn more calories.
+Eating protein-rich foods also helps to raise metabolism so you burn more calories.

-4) Gaining more sleep to lose more weight
+4) Sleep more to lose more

 During sleep our body is actually busy repairing, regenerating and producing vital hormones that regulate many body processes, including appetite and metabolism.
-It’s well established that a lack of sleep isn associated with many adverse health effects, including increased risk of heart disease, cancer and even obesity.
+It’s well established that a lack of sleep is associated with many adverse health effects, including increased risk of heart disease, cancer and even obesity.